OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/resources/educationfeedback.md

 Feedback from a teacher to a student.
 This property represents both the text part of the feedback along with the who.

+Due to a bug, the graph will return educationItemBody for the text property.
+This is an exact duplicate of the itemBody that is already found on the graph.
+When the code moves to prodution, this will be updated.
+For clients who simply use the json being sent back and forth to the graph, there should be no work necessary to handle this change.

 ## Properties
 | Property	   | Type	|Description|
 |:---------------|:--------|:----------|